The Adur Ferry Bridge - Shoreham footbridge

 The aims of the local Shoreham Footbridge Connect2 project:

-After a public vote, the new bridge will be called The Adur Ferry Bridge.
+After a public vote, the new bridge was called The Adur Ferry Bridge.
 The results were as follows:

 - The Adur Ferry Bridge - 131 Votes